compwron/autoquiz/README.md

 Once upon a time there was a tiny math quiz on igoogle (defunct now) and I was kind of addicted to it.
 It would give you simple math problems and tell you how long you took.

 I searched the internet and found nothing that filled the craving, so here it is.

 Usage
 ===

 ```
 ruby quiz.rb

+# or
+python3 quiz.py
 ```

 Example play
 ===

 ```
 ruby quiz.rb